ChordPro/chordpro/docs/content/Directives-image.md

 Specifies the desired height of the image.
 If necessary the original image is scaled to fit.

 `scale=`*factor*
 Scales the image with the factor.
+This may be a floating point number, e.g. `0.2`, or a percentage, e.g. `20%`.

 `center=`*tf*
 `center`